Digital Workplace Customization Guidelines

 - Changing the vertical locations of the indices.
 The indices must be below the slider content.

-- Add Widget type classes to any other object (ex. use the ig-widget-type-html in the footer).
+- Add widget type classes to any other object (e.g., use the

 - Never style system elements.
 These include: